smonn/algorand-vanity/README.md

 The first param should be a regular expression.
 Remember that an Algorand address is a base32 string matching `^[A-Z2-7]{58}$`.
 So any pattern that's a subset of that should work.

-**Pro-tip: run multiple instances of this to speed things up further!**

 > I'm a beginner with Go so I'm sure this could be improved a lot further.
 Happy hunting!